rye761/fDict/README.md

 * typical dictionary features

 ###If you want to give it a try
-You will need to have mongodb, and all the dependaecies installed.
+You will need to have mongodb, and all the dependecies installed.

 Then use `python fdict.py` assuming you have Python 3.